Docs

 - Begin a new transaction, called

-statement.
+"T0", and delete the sink table with theDELETE FROMstatement.
 This operation is executed in a new thread, so ReplicaDB does not wait for the operation to finish. - Select and copy the data in parallel from the source table to the sink staging table.

 - Wait until the

-is completed. - Using transaction
+DELETEstatement of transaction"T0"is completed. - Using transaction

-statement) from the sink staging table to the sink table. - Commit transaction
+"T0"the data is moved (usingINSERT INTO ...
+SELECTstatement) from the sink staging table to the sink table. - Commit transaction

-. - Drop the sink staging table.
+"T0". - Drop the sink staging table.

-So data is available in the Sink Table during the replication process.
+So data is available in the sink table during the replication process.

 Incremental

-mode aims to replicate only the new data added in the source table to the sink table.
+The incremental mode performs an incremental replication of the data from the source table to the sink table.
+The incremental mode aims to replicate only the new data added in the source table to the sink table.
 This technique drastically reduces the amount of data that must be moved between both databases and becomes essential with large tables with billions of rows.

 To do this, it is necessary to have a strategy for filtering the new data at the source.
 Usually, a date type column or a unique incremental ID is used.
-Therefore it will be necessary to use the source.where
+Therefore it will be necessary to use the source.where parameter to retrieve only the newly added rows in the source table since the last time the replica was executed.

 Currently, you must store the last value of the column used to determine changes in the source table.
 In future versions, ReplicaDB will do this automatically.